When you consider gardening in a heavily watered area, it is important to know which plants will thrive.

 There are two causes of root rot.
 Although a fungus can lead to root rot, over-watering is the most common cause.
 This is the main concern for planters trying to grow in wet climates.
 Therefore, it is important to consider improving your drainage before planting.

-Enjoy these six plants that will thrive even in wet climates.
+Enjoy these six plants that like wet soil and will even thrive in wet climates.